Emotional geographies

 Between Trees and Sky

-This is a collection of photographs taken during my long walks and hikes, something I’ve always loved to do.
-Walking for hours, often in the countryside or by the coast, helps me recharge, especially as I live in the city.
-I’m drawn to quiet landscapes, trees, paths, and the silence and emptiness of certain places.
-Most of these photos were taken in the UK, where I live, and some in Trancoso, Brazil, where I often return.
-This project is about enjoying nature, as well as being in the moment.
+This collection of photographs grew out of my long walks and hikes, something I’ve always enjoyed.
+Time spent wandering through the countryside or along the coast allows me to recharge, offering a pause from life in the city.
+I’m drawn to quiet landscapes, the silence, the openness, the emptiness that certain places hold.
+Most of these images were made in the UK, where I live, and some in Trancoso, Brazil, a place I often return to.
+At its heart, this project is about being present in nature and finding stillness in the moment.

 Cityscapes